Gleyber Torres Player Props: Yankees vs. Cubs

-The New York Yankees and Gleyber Torres, who went 1-for-4 last time in action, battle Jameson Taillon and the Chicago Cubs at Yankee Stadium, Friday at 7:05 PM ET.
+Gleyber Torres, with a slugging percentage of .341 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Chicago Cubs, with Drew Smyly on the mound, July 8 at 1:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Orioles.
+He had a one-hit showing in his previous game (1-for-4) against the Cubs.

 Gleyber Torres Game Info & Props vs. the Cubs